pingcap/failpoint/README.md

         - To hint the rewriter to rewrite with an equality statement
         - To receive some parameters as the rewrite rule
         - It will be inline in the compiling time and emit nothing to binary (zero cost)
-        - The closure can access external variables in a valid syntax that is called capture, and the converted IF statement is still legal because all of captured-variables become an outer scope variable access.
-That’s awesome
+        - The variables in external scope can be accessed in closure by capturing, and the converted code is still legal because all the captured-variables location in outer scope of IF statement.

     - It is easy to write/read
     - Introduce a compiler check for failpoints which cannot compile in the regular mode if failpoint code is invalid